ScPo-CompEcon/Syllabus/README.md

 ## Prerequisites

 * No previous programming experience is required.
+* You **will** have to write working computer code, however, so you will have to learn how to program.
+[This is good news.]
 * Some experience with the [Unix Shell](https://en.wikipedia.org/wiki/Unix_shell) and the verion control system Git would be very useful - for this course, and for the rest of your life as a scientist.
 I do therefore recommend that you spend some time (2h total max) with the following excellent tutorials:
     1. [Software Carpentry: The Unix Shell](http://swcarpentry.github.io/shell-novice/)
         * If you are on MacOS/Unix, just open the terminal application and you're good to go.